 The number of people who open your email and click through on the calls-to-action or offers therein will absolutely decline if what they find in the email is not what they expected.
 Delivering on the promise of your subject line creates trust and loyalty, increases lead generation, and increases the rate of future email opens.

-2. Did You Make It Obvious Who You Are And What You Are Offering?
+2. Did You Make It Obvious Who You Are and What You Are Offering?

 Don’t assume that because someone once gave you their email address they have a real relationship with your company.
-Unless this is an email to a segmented list of your best repeat customers and brand evangelists, a little reintroduction is warranted.
+Unless this is an email to a segmented list of your best repeat customers and brand advocates, a little reintroduction is warranted.

 Use some space at the top to re-establish your connection with your contacts and explain how the email is relevant to them.
 Link to web pages or videos that can re-introduce your company so you can get into the heart of your email.